Wind power in China: Offshore wind

 which raised to about 900 MW in 2015, less than a fifth of the expected target.

 Installations increased substantially in 2016, with 592 MW of offshore wind power capacity deployed, ranking third in the world behind Germany and the Netherlands.

 By the end of 2016, the total cumulative offshore wind power capacity in the country was 1.9 GW.

-Offshore wind development slower pace in China is mainly due to the lack of experience of domestic turbine manufacturers in the sector.
-This forces local development to use foreign products, resulting in Siemens being the largest supplier of offshore wind turbines in China.
-Another problem is the huge investment needed and associated risks of offshore development, which discourage private companies.
+Offshore wind development's initial slower pace in China was mainly due to the lack of experience of domestic turbine manufacturers in the sector.
+This forced local development to use foreign products, resulting in Siemens being the largest supplier of offshore wind turbines in China.
+Another problem was the huge investment needed and associated risks of offshore development, which discouraged private companies.

 On 5 August 2020, a new report revealed by the Global Wind Energy Council stated that China is expected to host more than a fifth of the world's offshore wind turbines, equating to 52 GW, claiming the top spot for the largest market for offshore wind by 2030.

 In 2021 alone, China built more offshore wind capacity than the rest of the world had built in the last 5 years put together.
 It commissioned 16.9 GW of offshore wind capacity, which accounted for 80% of all new capacity in 2021 worldwide.
 That massive expansion had meant that China today operates almost half of the world's installed offshore wind, with 26 GW of a total of 54 GW worldwide.

 As of the third quarter of 2024, China had 39.1 million kilowatts of offshore wind power connected to its national grid, ranking first globally.
 The country's offshore wind industry includes design, manufacturing, construction, operations, and maintenance.
 Offshore wind capacity grew from under 5 million kilowatts in 2018 to 37.7 million kilowatts by 2023, accounting for 50% of the global total.

-In November 2024, The Straits Times reported that China is developing the world's largest commercial floating offshore wind farm near Hainan.
+In November 2024, China was reported to be developing the world's largest commercial floating offshore wind farm near Hainan.
 The 1-gigawatt (GW) project, undertaken by state-owned PowerChina, will be constructed in two phases: an initial 200 megawatts (MW) by 2025, followed by the remaining 800 MW by 2027.
 Unlike traditional offshore wind farms, which require fixed foundations, floating turbines allow deployment in deeper waters, where wind speeds are typically higher.

+In May 2026, a subsidiary of China Communications Construction announced that they had turned on the world's first offshore wind-powered offshore data center off the coast of Shanghai in the Lin-hang Special Area.
+It uses a circulating heat exchange system that reportedly reduces electricity consumption.
+An estimated 95% of the power comes from the wind farm.
+The center consumes 2.3 MW.